OpenBanking-Brasil/specs-seguranca/open-banking-brasil-dynamic-client-registration-1_ID2.md

 In addition, the Authorization Server

 1. shall reject dynamic client registration requests not performed over a connection secured with mutual tls using certificates issued by Brazil ICP (production) or the Directory of Participants (sandbox);
-2. shall validate that the request contains software_statement JWT signed using the `PS256` algorithim issued by the Open Banking Brasil directory of participants;
+2. shall validate that the request contains software_statement JWT signed using the `PS256` algorithim issued by the Open Finance Brasil directory of participants;
 3. shall validate that the `software_statement` was issued (iat) not more than 5 minutes prior to the request being received;
 4. shall validate that the attribute `jwks` (key set by value) was **not** included; but declared as a reference in the `jwks_uri` attribute;
 5. when the `jwks_uri` was informed, shall validate that matches the `software_jwks_uri` provided in the `software_statement`;